-Texas Historical Foundation grants provide seed money to help organizations save their own pieces of the state’s past.
+Texas Historical Foundation grants provide funding to help nonprofit organizations save their own pieces of the state’s past.

-- Historic property restoration
+- Historic property preservation

 - Texas history curriculum in classrooms

 - Publications and scholarly research in Texas history